 Detroit-first.
 Draft-obsessed.

-A Detroit-first 2026 NBA Draft tracker
+A Detroit-first draft and rookie tracker

-Pistons fans first, then draftniks
+Pistons fans first, draft obsessives second

 If you're here for a hot take that ignores the actual roster and cap sheet, this isn't it.